0300-303.06 | Revision Date: 1/24/22

 - Complete and sign Part 1 of the DCFS 164, Hospital Hold and obtain the SCSW’s signature.

-- If the decision is not to place a hospital hold on the child, notify the hospital and, if needed, provide community resource referrals, and any additional services to the child and his/her family.
+- If the decision is not to place a hospital hold on the child, notify the hospital and, if needed, provide community resource referrals, and any additional services to the child and their family.

 - Document all contacts with the SCSW, PHN, hospital, parents, etc., in the Contact Notebook.

-- If after consultation with CSW and the PHN, a hospital hold is necessary, review and sign the 164.
+- If after consultation with CSW and the PHN, a hospital hold is necessary, review and sign the DCFS 164.
 If not approved, return to CSW for any modification.

 Back to Procedure